karthik101/30loops-user-docs/30loops-user-docs/rest_api.rst

 - *queued*: The action is queued and waiting to be processed.
 - *running*: The action is currently in progress.
-- *finished*: The action has succesfully finished.
+- *finished*: The action has successfully finished.
 - *error*: The action stopped due to an error.

 .. _`curl-examples-label`: